 Jeep wranglers have been known to emit some weird and wonderful noises.
-There is a very specific noise that only affects the JLU range and other high pitched sounds that affects JK’s.
+There is a very specific noise that only affects the JLU range and other high-pitched sounds that affect JK’s.
 This article will cover each component in detail and explain the possible causes and solutions.

 Jeep Wrangler JLU and JK models that produce a high pitched noise can be attributed to any of the following components:

 - Slipping Belts